OpenEnergyPlatform/open-MaStR/paper.md

 First, the documentation of the data model and download methods are only provided in German.
 Second, many entries in the dataset are encoded.
 And finally, information that belongs together is distributed over several tables.
-The python package `open-mastr` addresses those issues by translating the data model to English, encoding dataset information and the sensible restructuring of information in tables.
+The python package `open-mastr` addresses those issues by translating the data model to English, decoding dataset information and the sensible restructuring of information in tables.

 \textbf{Table 1.
 Summary of benefits provided by `open-mastr`}